Benefits: Financial Services

 - The University of North Carolina implemented a new system-wide voluntary 457(b) plan effective February 2015.
 Fidelity and TIAA-CREF were selected as the only approved vendors to provide a wide range of services and investment options.
 For more information, click on the link above.

 North Carolina's National College Savings Program (529 Plan)

 North Carolina's National College Savings Program is designed to help make college affordable for every student and family.
 Employees may choose to have contributions payroll deducted.
 Contributions are made on an after-tax basis.
 For more information click on to www.cfnc.org or call 1-800-600-3453.

-Credit UnionsEmployees of UNCW for eligible for membership in the State Employees’ Credit Union and the Hanover Federal Credit Union.
+Credit UnionsEmployees of UNCW for eligible for membership in the State Employees' Credit Union, Alliance Credit Union and Hanover Federal Credit Union.

 Credit Unions offer outstanding benefits including:

 - Dividend-earning checking accounts with no minimum balance requirements and monthly maintenance fees of only $1.00

 - Online banking services including free online billpay services for up to 20 transactions per month

 - Variety of loans including first mortgage, home equity, vehicle, and personal